bricewalker/Hey-Jetson/README.md

 ### Contributions

-If you would like to contribute to this project, please fork and clone and submit a pull request.
+If you would like to contribute to this project, please fork and submit a pull request.
 I am always open to feedback and would love help with this project.